Army of the Dead: Audience viewership

 In its first 28 days on Netflix, Army of the Dead was watched in 75 million households, totaling a viewership of 186.54 million hours.
 At the time of its release, the film tied with Project Power as the eighth most-watched original film on the streamer.
 According to Nielsen, it was the most-streamed-title in the U.S. for the week of May 17–23, with a viewership of 913 million minutes and 60% of its audience being male.
 In the following week, it had a viewership of 784 million minutes, making it the most-streamed-film on Netflix and the second most-streamed-title of the week.
 In the third week it fell to the sixth position among its film rankings with a viewership of 250 million minutes.
 The following week it fell to the tenth position among films, being viewed for 117 million minutes.

 Following the release of Army of Thieves, the film acquired the seventh position on Netflix's rankings for week of October 25–31, 2021 with a viewership of 5.78 million hours, based on its updated methodology of measuring a film by the total number of hours it was viewed.
 The following week it rose to fourth position with a viewership of 16.91 million hours, while falling to the seventh position for the week of November 8–14 with a viewership of 7.62 million hours.
 Snyder revealed in July 2024 that the movie passed 150 million views.

-Upon its streaming release some viewers criticized the film after finding several dead pixels on their screens.
+Upon its streaming release some viewers criticized the film after finding several defective pixels on their screens.